msaifee786/hvf_extraction_script/README.md

 GPL License

 ## Using/Contributing
 This project was developed in the spirit of facilitating vision research.
 To that end, we encourage all to download, use, critique and improve upon the project.
-Collaboration requests are also welcomed.
+Fork requests are encouraged.
+Research collaboration requests are also welcomed.

 ## Acknowledgements
 - PyImageSearch for excellent tutorials on image processing